 In an interview on phone with the business daily, the managing director of the company said that there has been good progress on the efforts to raise capital.
 He also added that we should be expectant of a formal announcement on the matter, which would improve both the capital and liquidity ratio.

-Although the prospective investors were not named, the proposed deal was a pointer to Britam not willing to add tier two capital to HF investment.
+Although the prospective investors were not named, the proposed deal was a pointer to Britam not willing to add tier-two capital to HF investment.

 Initially, the insurer Britam Holdings invested more than 5 billion to acquire the HF stake but later things took a different turn when the firm started making subsequent losses, pushing the insurer to write off a total of sh2.8 billion in December 2018.
-It is reported that Britam built its HF stake through several deals, one of them being buyout of Equity Group’s 24.7% ownership in the year 2014 for 2.8billion.
+It is reported that Britam built its HF stake through several deals, one of them being the buyout of Equity Group’s 24.7% ownership in the year 2014 for 2.8billion.

 East African Development Bank, European Investment Bank and Shelter Afrique are also some of HF’s core debt investors.

-An investment analyst at Genghis Capital predicted that HF is likely to turn to development banks for long term loans.
+An investment analyst at Genghis Capital predicted that HF is likely to turn to development banks for long-term loans.
 “Banks prefer a mix of debt and equity in their tier two capital”, he said.

 The last profit made by the HF firm was back in 2017.

-HF is on its transformation from a property developer and mortgage financier to a mainstream bank following the challenges it has faced in housing and commercial real estate business.
+HF is on its transformation from a property developer and mortgage financier to a mainstream bank following the challenges it has faced in the housing and commercial real estate business.
 For this to happen, however, the bank needs considerable capital.